 Enter the Contest

-REVISED DEADLINE IS FRIDAY JANUARY 25 at 11:59pm.
+THE DEADLINE WAS MONDAY FEBRUARY 6, 2023 at 11:59 PM.
 The contest entry form is available at https://visionsofunity.com/enter-the-contest (or click the “Enter the Contest” link at the top of the page).

 Literature entries must be submitted online and in .doc or .pdf file format.
 Other file types, including .pages and .pdf, are NOT acceptable and will be disqualified.